Shirala Assembly constituency

 Shirala Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

 Overview

-Shirala (constituency number 284) is one of the eight Vidhan Sabha constituencies located in the Sangli district.
+Shirala (constituency number 284) is one of the eight Vidhan Sabha constituencies located in Sangli district.
 It covers the entire Shirala tehsil and part of the Walwa tehsil of this district.

-Shirala is part of the Hatkanangale Lok Sabha constituency along with five other Vidhan Sabha segments, namely Islampur in Sangli district and Shahuwadi, Hatkanangale, Ichalkaranji and Shirol in the Kolhapur district.
+Shirala is part of Hatkanangle Lok Sabha constituency along with five other Vidhan Sabha constituencies, namely Islampur in Sangli district and Shahuwadi, Hatkanangale, Ichalkaranji and Shirol in Kolhapur district.